Scrapbook Titles and Sayings, Food and Diet

 5) If you fatten up everyone around you then you look thinner.

-6) Movie related foods don't count because they simply part of the movie experience - the entertainment factor.
+6) Movie related foods don't count because they're simply part of the movie experience - the entertainment factor.

 7) Pieces of cookies contain no calories.
 The process of breaking up whole cookies into pieces causes the calories to leak out.

 8) Late Night snacking has no calories because it's too dark to read the calorie counts off the package.
-It's way too dark to write them in you counter book anyway.
+It's way too dark to write them in your counter book anyway.

-(a version was printed in Ann Landers column)
+(A version of this was printed in Ann Landers column.)

 • Dinner time just got more interesting.
 (Bib, first solid food, feeding himself, first spaghetti)